Simultaneous inference for linear mixed model parameters with an application to small area estimation: Simulation experiments

-We use several criteria to evaluate performance of different methods to construct SPIs.
-First of all, we compute an empirical coverage probability (ECP)
+We apply a similar setting as in \cite{datta2005measuring} in the simulation study with FHM.
+We suppose that random effects and errors are independent, centred and normally distributed with unknown variance $\sigma_u^2=1$ and known $\sigma^2_{e_d}$ as follows.
+Each fifth part of the total number of clusters is assigned to a different value for $\sigma^2_{e_d}$; in Scenario 1: $0.7$, $0.6$, $0.5$, $0.4$, $0.3$ and in Scenario 2: $2.0$, $0.6$, $0.5$, $0.4$, $0.2$.
+That is, we consider the case of known heteroscedasticity for errors.
+Variance $\sigma_u^2 $ is estimated using REML, Henderson's method \citep{prased_rao} and the method of \cite{fay_herriot}.
+We present results only for the former as other methods perform similarly for SPI and MT.
+All simulated scenarios are almost optimal settings for the Bonferroni procedure as the mixed parameter estimates are asymptotically independent.
+Therefore we can take it as a benchmark (cf.\ comments in Section \ref{sec:bonfer}).

-that is, a percentage of times the parameters for all clusters are inside their SPI for $\alpha=0.05$. (our simulation experiment was carried out also for $\alpha=0.1$ and $\alpha=0.01$, nevertheless we did not include them, because they led to the same conclusions).
-The second comparison criterion is the average width (WS) of different SPIs.
-This quantity is calculated for each cluster over the widths of the intervals from $I$ simulations, and averaged over all clusters to obtain an aggregated indicator
+We use three criteria to evaluate the performance of different methods to construct SPI: the empirical coverage probability (ECP), the average width (WS), and the average variance of widths (VS)

-Lower values of $WS$ are preferable.
-Finally, we compute the variance of widths over the simulations, and average them over all clusters, i.e.,
+ECP is the percentage of times all cluster-level parameters are inside their SPI.
+On the other hand, WS is calculated for each cluster over the widths of the intervals from $I$ simulations, and averaged over all clusters to obtain an aggregated indicator.
+Lower values of WS are preferable.
+Finally, for assessing their variability, we compute the variance of widths over the simulations, and average them over all clusters (VS).
+We prefer lower values of VS, as they would indicate that the length of intervals is stable.

-We prefer lower values of $VS$, as they indicate that the length of intervals is stable. \begin{remark} (i) In practice, $c_{BS}(1-\alpha)$ and $c_{BE}(1-\alpha)$ are approximated by $[\{(1-\alpha)B\}+1]^{th}$ order statistics of the empirical bootstrap distributions. (ii) To construct $\mathcal{I}^{MC}_{1-\alpha}$ we can use $\bm{g}_{1}$ or the variance expression from the denominator in \eqref{eq:Z}.
-Since the numerical differences between them were negligible, results are presented only for the latter. \end{remark}
+Last but not least, in practice, $c_{BS}(1-\alpha)$ and $c_{BE}(1-\alpha)$ are approximated by $[\{(1-\alpha)B\}+1]^{th}$ order statistics of the empirical bootstrap distribution.
+In addition, to construct $\mathcal{I}^{MC}_{1-\alpha}$ in \eqref{eq:unif_band_MC} we can use $\bm{g}_{1}$ or the variance expression from the denominator in \eqref{eq:Z}.
+Since the numerical differences were negligible, we present results only for the latter.